When someone is having a psychotic episode, they have difficulty with the way they interpret the real world.

 Symptoms vary from person to person and from episode to episode.
 They may include:

-- Confused thinking: thoughts don’t join up properly, causing confusion.
-A person’s thoughts may speed up or slow down, their sentences may be unclear and hard to understand, and they may have difficulty following a conversation.
+- disordered thinking: thoughts don’t join up properly, causing confusion.
+A person’s thoughts and speech may speed up or slow down, their sentences may be unclear and hard to understand, and they may have difficulty following a conversation or remembering things

-- Delusions: the person may hold beliefs that are not usual for someone of the same cultural background.
-This can take different forms, such as paranoia (thinking they are being watched or singled out for harm), grandiosity (believing they have special powers or are an important religious or political figure) or depressive (believing they are guilty of a terrible crime).
+- delusions: the person may hold beliefs that are unusual for someone of the same cultural background.
+This can take different forms, such as paranoia (thinking they are being watched or singled out for harm), grandiosity (believing they have special powers or are an important religious or political figure) or depressive (believing they are guilty of a terrible crime)

-- Hallucinations: the person may see, hear, feel, smell or taste something that doesn’t actually exist.
-Auditory hallucinations are the most common form: hearing voices that are not there.
+- hallucinations: the person may see, hear, feel, smell or taste something that doesn’t actually exist.
+Auditory hallucinations are the most common form: hearing voices or other sounds that are not there

-- Thoughts of self-harm or suicidal thoughts: the person may have feelings of wanting to harm themselves.
-Suicide is a medical emergency so please call triple zero (000) or go to the closest hospital emergency department.
+- thoughts of self-harm or suicidal thoughts: the person may have feelings of wanting to harm themselves.
+Significant suicidal risk is a medical emergency so please call triple zero (000) or go to the closest hospital emergency department

 Treatment is available to help people with psychosis to manage their symptoms.

 Learn more here about the development and quality assurance of healthdirect content.